Recommendations on foundation governance

 The Chairman is entitled to free usage of telephone, computer, internet and newspaper subscription.

-3.1.2.
-It is recommended that the financial statements provide information about the full remuneration received by each member of the board of directors and any executive board from the commercial foundation and from the foundation’s subsidiaries and associated companies.
+3.1.2 It is recommended that the financial statements provide information about the full remuneration received by each member of the board of directors and executive board, if any, (itemised) from the commercial foundation and from the foundation’s subsidiaries and associated companies.
 Furthermore, there should be information on any other remuneration which members of the board of directors and an executive board, if any, have received for performing other work or tasks for the foundation, the foundation’s subsidiaries or associated companies, except for the remuneration of employee representatives as employees.

 The LEO Foundation is in compliance with this recommendation.